ulgenklc/Neuronal_Cascades/docs/source/Introduction.rst

 Geometric and Noisy Geometric Networks
 ******************************************************

 A substantial fraction of the synaptic input to a cortical neuron comes from nearby neurons within local circuits, while the remaining synapses carry signals from more distant locations.
-In the light of this observation, we use geometric networks as a proxy to mimic network topology of cortical brain regions.
+Therefore, we use geometric networks as a proxy to mimic network topology of cortical brain regions.

 A geometric network is a set of nodes and edges where the nodes connected to their 'close' neighbors in a euclidean distance manner.